Summary 2: First Part of the Training (continued)

 Good evening!

-Here is my drawing... well, I didn't deal with perspective because it wasn't a particular problem for me.
-I preferred to tackle line values and shades of gray!
+Here is my drawing...
+I didn’t focus on perspective because it wasn’t a major concern for me.
+I preferred to work on the line weights and shades of gray!

-My subject started from a sketch I had made when I had 20 minutes to spare during a break, I decided to use this wolf to stage it.
+My subject started with a sketch I did when I had 20 minutes to spare during a break.
+I decided to use this wolf and create a scene with it.

-My goal was to treat it like a manga drawing that told a story without too much detail!
+My goal was to treat it like a manga drawing that tells a story without too many details!

-I found it really very complex but I am quite satisfied with the result (that's already a good point).
-I am aware of some flaws and I found technical limitations: How to give detail to the foreground floor (grass pebbles)?
-How to give a bit of texture to the fur and tail?
+I found it quite complex, but I’m quite satisfied with the result (which is already a good thing).
+I’m aware of some flaws and I encountered some technical limitations: How to add detail to the foreground (grass, stones)?
+How to give some texture to the fur and tail?

-I tried to add a bit of "dynamism" with these spirals evoking a breeze...
-I don't know if it works 😁!
+I tried to add some “dynamism” with these spirals evoking a breeze...
+I don’t know if it works 😁!

 Ludovic